 Last time we covered how slow server performance can have a negative, sometimes very negative, effect on your website load times.
-The causes of slow server responses are many, not necessarily tied to the server specification, and dealing with them can be difficult and time-consuming.
+The causes of slow server responses are many and varied, and not necessarily tied to the server specification.
+Diagnosing and dealing with them can be difficult, time-consuming, and costly.
 One of THE most effective ways of reducing the impact of slow server performance is to look for opportunities where you can cache dynamic content.

 What is Dynamic Content?